 As an improviser and composer, these tension notes allow me to focus on using them for emotional meaning.
 They let me express a part of my humanness rather than simply falling into the trap of running through scales simply because I know they have the good notes in them.
 And that's one of the many things that I keep in mind when attempting to "play the buttah notes."

-If you'd like to learn more about this approach and dig into the harmonic and melodic applications of it, come and hang in our Melodic Triads Study Group... or you sign up for a private Skype lesson to dig in one-on-one.
+If you'd like to learn more about this approach and dig into the harmonic and melodic applications of it, check out our Melodic Triads Study Group.

 What makes a note a better note to you?
 What makes the difference between a good note and a better note?
 How do you attempt to transcend scales, arpeggios, and chord tones to get to the deeper elements of improvising music?
 And what the hell do you think Miles was really saying?
 Why did he ask Herbie not to play the buttah notes, and Sco to play them?